SpringerSBM/ml-bootstrap-scripts/README.md

 # MarkLogic bootstrap scripts

-Performs initial setup of a MarkLogic host
+Performs initial setup of a MarkLogic host.
+Assumes MarkLogic has been installed and started.

 Initialises host and then either
 - configures security - for standalone host or first (bootstrap) host of cluster; or